AILab-CVC/SEED-Bench/README.md

 ## Data Preparation

-You can download the data of SEED-Bench released on HuggingFace repo [SEED-Bench](https://huggingface.co/datasets/AILab-CVC/SEED-Bench).
+You can download the data of SEED-Bench released on HuggingFace repo [SEED-Bench](https://huggingface.co/datasets/AILab-CVC/SEED-Bench) and [SEED-Bench-2](https://huggingface.co/datasets/AILab-CVC/SEED-Bench-2).
 Please refer to [DATASET.md](DATASET.md) for image and video data preparation.

 ## Installation